dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 **Creating/updating the repositories**

 * Creates and updates all repositories required locally.

-* This playbook also invokes the ``airgap.yml`` playbook for creating offline repositories.
-For more information on this, `click here <../../Roles/Airgap/index.html>`_.

 * To call this playbook individually, ensure that ``prepare_cp.yml`` has run at least once and then run::

     ansible-playbook repo_manipulate.yml